 Starting out with video content is not as simple as hopping online and firing out some tweets (although, you shouldn’t be doing that, either – remember strategy, people!) and therein lies the first — and arguably largest — hurdle: a high barrier to entry.
 To do video well, you’ll need certain skills and there are lots of steps to take, whether you’re acquiring these skills yourself or outsourcing.

-That being said, there are a lot of individuals who’ve become successful on YouTube or other platforms simply by recording themselves on a webcam or camera phone.
-But low-fi doesn’t exactly mesh well with many professional brands, so you’ll likely want much more polish in your videos.
-This means better skills, resources, lighting & sound from the get-go, which all adds up.
+That being said, there are a lot of individuals who’ve become successful on YouTube, TikTok, or other platforms simply by recording themselves on a webcam or camera phone.
+But low-fi doesn’t exactly mesh well with many professional brands, so you’ll likely want much more polish to your videos.
+This means better skills, resources, lighting, and sound from the get-go, which all adds up.

 That’s right.
 A high barrier to entry can also work in your favor.
 If you invest the time to learn about and adopt video, your competition will also have to jump through these same hoops to produce content that is up to your standard.
 At this point, you’ll be far enough ahead in your process so they’ll always struggle to keep up.
 The key here is to begin your journey into video production early.
 Although there is indeed a high barrier to entry, that doesn’t mean you have to be perfect in the beginning.
 Your content can even be self-aware enough to acknowledge past mistakes and allow your audience to grow with you.